Updated: December 2023

 Here is a sample of a few things you must ‘seed’ the bot with in order to get a first draft:

 - Target audience: provide the avatar, including their age, gender, interests, and pain points.
-These details allow the bot to find voice of customer that resonates with the audience and addresses their specific needs.
+Supply your research, including the insights and voice of customer that resonates with the audience and addresses their specific needs.
+Don’t rely solely on the app for research here.

 - Product or service: feed the chat with the product/service features, benefits, and unique selling points.